0x1bitcrack3r/XSS-Finder/README.md

 # XSS-Finder
 - World's Most Powerful and Advanced Cross Site Scripting Software
-- Find XSS on any path of URL, URI, URN, Forms, Directory, Hashed Dom Link, Dom Sink or Parameter
+- Find XSS on any path of URL, URI, URN, Forms, Directory, Hashed Dom Link, Dom Sink or Parameters
-- Anti IDS Tactics for Cross Site Scripting
 - Useful for Newbies to Pro

 # License